 Polar probably has the best views of power data over the 3 major platforms.

-At the moment (June 2017), Polar allows the correct display of running power data in FLOW.
-But if you want to export power data anywhere else then you can do that manually by creating a TCX file which IS then, for example, properly improted into Golden Cheetah and SportTracks.
-Polar FLOW has automatic links to STRAVA and TRAINING PEAKS but I have not checked if the power data is automatically sent there, I think for STRAVA it will not show (doesn’t with manual import, June 2017).
+At the moment (Sep 2018), Polar allows the correct display of running power data in FLOW.
+But if you want to export power data anywhere else then you must do that manually by creating a TCX file.
+The TCX file IS then, for example, properly imported into Golden Cheetah and SportTracks.
+Polar FLOW has automatic links to STRAVA and TRAINING PEAKS but I have not checked if the power data is automatically sent there, I think for STRAVA it will not show running power data (doesn’t with manual import, June 2017).

 Analysis – Golden Cheetah, TrainingPeaks, SportTracks PowerCenter

-There are many kinds of analyses and insights to be gleaned fro mrunning with power.
+There are many kinds of analyses and insights to be gleaned fromr unning with power.
 The tools mentioned in the title all offer them to varying degrees.
-PowerCenter is free.
+STRYD’s PowerCenter is free.
 Golden Cheetah is free but the data gets real complex, real quick.
 TrainingPeaks is well-known, comprehensive but comes at a price.
-SportTracks is free but requires minimal one-off cost plugins to get the desktop version up and running with power.
+SportTracks (desktop) is essentially free but requires minimal one-off cost plugins to get the desktop version up and running with power.
 SportTracks also has an online subscription service.